philipshen/the-cannon-2/README.md

-#The Cannon 2
+# The Cannon 2

-These are the resources for the cannon 2.
-I wrote a series of medium articles tosupplement these.
+These are the resource for a Cocos Creator [tutorial](https://medium.com/@philipshen13/cocos-creator-tutorial-the-cannon-2-part-1-3f4d2cc10380) I wrote.